ElenJ/biomed-extractor/docs/design.md

 ### **1.3 Use of Pre-trained NLP Models (LLMs)**

 **Decision:**
-Leverage Huggingface Transformers library for NLP tasks, starting with domain-adapted models (e.g., BioBERT/T5).
+Leverage Huggingface Transformers library for NLP tasks, starting with domain-adapted models (e.g., BioBERT).
+Fine-tune bio-adapted models on PICO task.
+Compare model performance and use best fine-tuned model along with huggingface option.
+Use TextRank for extractive summarization.

 **Rationale:**
 - Pre-trained models significantly reduce time-to-solution while delivering strong performance on clinical/biomedical text.
 - Huggingface ecosystem provides standard APIs, extensive documentation, and ongoing security/usability enhancements.
 - Domain-specific models improve extraction and summarization fidelity compared to generic LLMs.
+- PICO task is very specific and available NER-models might lack specificity
+- Availability of trial summary made the summarization task obsolete at the initial project stage.
+A quick algorithmic implementation was preferred for its simlplicity and resource sparcity, speeding up app execution.

 **Alternatives Considered:**
 - Rule-based methods (limited accuracy and scalability).
 - Training custom models from scratch (unrealistic resource and data requirements at this stage).
+- LLM-model for summarization

 ### **1.4 Data Input and Processing**